Texas Cottage Food Law: Food Safety Training Requirements

 The course covers essential food safety topics, including food hazards, good personal hygiene, handwashing, and cleaning and sanitizing procedures.

 To demonstrate your knowledge on these topics, you must pass a test to earn your food handler certificate and card.
+You get a second try if you don’t pass the first time.

 After you earn your certificate, you can print or save it as a PDF for your records as proof of the training.